Home » Vegas Betting Guide » Betting Glossary A To Z

 Expected Value is the amount a bettor can expect to win across a variety of wagers.

-The favourite is the opposite of the underdog.
+The favorite is the opposite of the underdog.
 It’s quite self-explanatory, it’s the team/individual most likely to win.

 This bet allows you to bet on who will be ahead at the end of the first half.
 It is a common wager available in most sports.

-These types of bets are based on the first/last person to score in a particular match or competition.
+These types of bets are based on the first/last person to score in a particular match or competition (typically soccer).

 Fixed-odds will not change after you place your bet.
 In other words, the closing line will not change your bet.